 All.Can Spain initiative presented at 2nd Congress of Patient Organisations

 The new All.Can Spain initiative has officially launched, with a presentation at the II Congreso de Organizaciones de Pacientes.

 All.Can Spain´s Scientific Committee (2022 onwards)

 - FULL REPORT: Download the full report The cancer patient experience: optimising the circuit and improving care and coordination until diagnosis.
 Eight recommendations for a real change (Spanish) (December 2022)

 - EXECUTIVE SUMMARY: Download the executive summary The cancer patient experience: optimising the circuit and improving care and coordination until diagnosis.
 Eight recommendations for a real change (Spanish) (English) (December 2022)

 Working group session results

 Download the poster presented at II Congreso de Organizaciones de Pacientes on 8–9 October 2018: The initiative All.Can Spain to detect inefficiencies in the management of cancer, improve health outcomes and empower cancer patients in Spain

 The All.Can initiative is made up of leading representatives of patient organisations, policymakers, healthcare professionals, science and industry.
 All the publications produced under the initiative reflect the consensus of All.Can members who have full editorial control.
-The All.Can initiative in Spain is funded by Bristol Myers Squibb.
+The All.Can initiative in Spain is funded by Bristol Myers Squibb and Amgen.
 None of the content developed in discussions and activities of the All.Can initiative contains direct or indirect references to specific medicinal products or therapies.
 Use of content from this website is permitted provided that the source of information is clearly mentioned.